 Data manipulation - independent exercises

-In this section we have some extra exercises for the first day of the R course, for those who are interested to test their R skills a little more.
+In this section we have some extra exercises for those who are interested to test their R skills a little more or want to get additional 0.5 ECTS for the course (in total 1 ECTS).
 Here we explore data from Finnish Biodiversity Information Facility (FinBIF) as an example of using data from open data application programming interfaces (APIs).

-We will use an R package finbif that is an R interface to the FinBIF API.
+We will use data downloaded with an R package finbif that is an R interface to the FinBIF API.
 This means we can use the R package to download data from FinBIF directly to R and then continue working with it.
 You can find more information on the package here: https://luomus.github.io/finbif/

 install.packages("finbif")